Skip to main content Skip to home page

 The Industrial Division of the Magistrates’ Court of Victoria operates under:

-The Industrial Division hears employment and industrial law proceedings and has both criminal and civil jurisdiction.
+The Industrial Division hears employment and industrial law cases and has both criminal and civil jurisdiction.

 For more on criminal proceedings in this division, go to the criminal jurisdiction page.